viega/hatrack/docs/sets.md

 The Hatrack set addresses these problems both with some changes to our dictionary, and with some changes to our memory management system.

 First, all records that may live in a bucket are stored in dynamically allocated memory.
 Records still contain 64-bit value for the item, and a 'nonce', though in this scheme the nonce will end up reflecting the linearized mutation ordering.
 In this scheme, we call it the `committment epoch`, not a nonce.
-The flags involved in a migration are not part of the record in this scheme.
+In this scheme, the flags involved in a migration are not part of the record.
 In addition, we add the following fields:

 - A `next` pointer, showing the previous record that occupied a bucket, if any.
-- A `deleted` field, which we will use to distinguish between deletions and uninitialized buckets.
+- A `deleted` field.
 - A `creation epoch`, that reflects the epoch in which a key was last added into the dictionary.
 The intent is to capture Python semantics for dictionary and set sort ordering.
 Specifically, if you insert a key X into a dictionary, then overwrite the value associated with X, the insertion ordering should not change.
 However, if you insert X, delete it, then re-insert it, the creation epoch should get reset on the second insertion.

 In the scheme for our sets, the *committment epoch* and *creation epoch* are part of our miniature memory manager (MMM), and so these fields actually live in a hidden accounting field, along with the *retirement epoch*.

 Essentially, we keep a history of each bucket's contents in a linked list of records, but we only keep as much history as we might need to recover a consistent view in a particular epoch, as we will describe below.

 We still need a state bit for migration (and ideally two, to help optimize the migration).
+We also will use a state bit to make sure that item removal operations are wait-free.[^1]

 Instead of living in the record, these live in the bucket, which consists of the following fields:

 - The 128-bit hash value `hv`, per our other dictionary.
 - The 64-bit `head` value, which is a pointer to our topmost record for the bucket.
 - A single bit `MOVING` to indicate that a migration is in progress.
 - An optional bit `MOVED`, to indicate to migrators, that work on this bucket is completed, and doesn't need to be tried.
+- A bit `HELP_REMOVE`, that we will use to make sure we can both preserve insertion ordering semantics and making deletions wait-free.

 Note that we will apply atomic operations to the hash value, and to the remainder of the bucket.
-The two state bits can be stored in a 64-bit value while using a 128-bit compare-and-swap, or we can safely 'steal' the lowest two bits from our pointer to the top record.
+The two state bits can be stored in a 64-bit value while using a 128-bit compare-and-swap, or we can safely 'steal' the lowest three bits from our pointer to the top record.

 ## Changes to core operations